 The advertised dates include your arrival and departure

-village, go to the beach or just take it easy.
-There will be a meeting at 6pm to meet the
+dates on Milos.
+On arrival day there will be a meeting at 6pm to meet the

 guides and the rest of the group and to discuss the expedition in detail.